DinoChiesa/ApigeeEdge-Java-SecureRandom/README.md

 # Java Secure Pseudo Random Number Generator

 This directory contains the Java source code and pom.xml file required to compile a simple Java callout for Apigee Edge.
-The callout uses java.security.SecureRandom to generate random numbers within a policy Apigee Edge proxy, and sets a context variable with that information.
+The callout uses java.security.SecureRandom to generate random numbers (ints, UUIDs, or Gaussian values) within a policy Apigee Edge proxy, and sets a context variable with that information.

 ## Using this callout

 You do not need to compile the callout to use it.
 It is usable as is, in pre-built form.
+Just grab [the jar from this repository](bundle/apiproxy/resources/java/edge-java-callout-prng.jar) and use it.

 Configure the policy like this: